 If you have a high credit card interest rate, paying your balance in full allows you to avoid expensive finance charges.

 Other services, like cellphone or cable services, may require you to pay an upfront security deposit.
 On a positive note, you'll get your deposit returned or credited to your account as long as you pay on time each month.

 Some employers check credit reports on potential employees.
 Having a collection on your credit report can keep you from getting hired, especially with financial jobs or upper-management-level jobs.
 In order to view your credit history as part of a background check, employers must receive your written permission.
 You could refuse to grant permission, but this is unlikely to reflect any better on your candidacy than a poor credit report.

 Employers also cannot turn you down for a job based on information in your credit report without giving you a copy of the report, just as lenders are required to do when rejecting a loan application.

 Collectors can sue you for a debt of any amount.
-If they get a judgment against you, they also can ask the court to garnish your wages to enforce the judgment.
+If they get a judgement against you, they also can ask the court to garnish your wages to enforce the judgement.
 Don't ignore a lawsuit summons, even if you believe the statute of limitations has passed on your debt.
 If you're sued, consult an attorney on the best way to proceed.

 Each state also has its own set of laws governing debt collections.
 This is one of the reasons why sound legal advice is a good thing to seek out whenever you are being contacted by a debt collector.